 In September 2023, Drew Barrymore announced she would return to The Drew Barrymore Show without writers during the WGA strike, but reversed the decision after backlash.

-In 2023, Drew Barrymore displayed an AncestryDNA test on her talk show, revealing her genetic ancestry as primarily European, with 6% Northern Indian.
+In 2023, Drew Barrymore displayed an AncestryDNA test onscreen on her talk show, which assessed her genetic ancestry as primarily European, with 6% Northern Indian.

 In January 2024, Drew Barrymore became the Chief Gifting Officer for Etsy.

-As of 2024, Drew Barrymore remains the youngest person to host Saturday Night Live, having hosted on November 20, 1982, at seven years of age.
+As of 2024, Drew Barrymore holds the record for being the youngest person to host Saturday Night Live, which she did on November 20, 1982, at seven years of age.